s0met1m3s/UdemyCppExercises/03_ArrayPointer/ArrayLibrary/Exercise.md

 void rotate_right(std::int32_t *array, std::size_t length);
 ```

-- Unique Elements
-  - Print out all unique elements (no duplicates) in the array
 - Remove Duplicates
   - Remove all duplicates in the array
   - By Remove I mean